The Man Who Sold the World (song): Title and lyrics

-In common with a number of tracks on the album, the song's themes have been compared to the horror-fantasy works of H. P. Lovecraft.
+In common with several tracks on the album, the song's themes have been compared to the horror-fantasy works of H. P. Lovecraft.
 The lyrics are also cited as reflecting Bowie's concerns with family problems and splintered or multiple personalities and are believed to have been partially inspired by the poem "Antigonish" by William Hughes Mearns: "As I was going up the stair / I met a man who wasn't there / He wasn't there again today / I wish, I wish he'd stay away..."
 By claiming he "wasn't there", Bowie "compounds" the identity crisis while believing his companion "died alone, a long, long time ago."
 Pegg writes that the "defacement of the individual" and "dread of mortality" provide "grim counterparts" to the "immortal anguish" of fellow album track "The Supermen" and the meditations on "impermanence" and "rebirth" in "After All".

 Release and reception

-"The Man Who Sold the World" was released as the eighth and penultimate track on Bowie's third studio album of the same name in November 1970 in the US and in April 1971 in the UK by Mercury Records.
+The Man Who Sold the World was released in November 1970 through Mercury Records as Bowie's third studio album, with "The Man Who Sold the World" released as the eighth and penultimate track, sequenced between "She Shook Me Cold" and "The Supermen".
 Although no singles were issued from the album, the song appeared as the B-side on the 1973 reissue US single release of "Space Oddity" and UK single release of "Life on Mars?", both by RCA Records.

 Retrospectively, Bowie's original recording has been named one of his best songs, with many praising the haunting and unsettling nature of the recording.
 Following Bowie's death in 2016, Rolling Stone listed the song as one of his 30 essential songs.
 The same year, Ultimate Classic Rock, in their list of Bowie's ten best songs, listed "The Man Who Sold the World" at number 10, calling it "one of his most haunting songs of all time".
 They subsequently commended Lulu and Nirvana's cover versions for helping bring the song into the mainstream.
 In 2018, NME, in their list of Bowie's 40 greatest songs, ranked "The Man Who Sold the World" number 17, writing, "[The track] is not just a vintage slice of Bowie story-telling but a key part in his '90s renaissance, 20 years later", due in part to Nirvana's cover, which appeared at a time when "Bowie's critical stock was at a career-low ... coming after Bowie's late-'80s run of maligned albums."
 In 2020, Alexis Petridis of The Guardian ranked the song 23rd in a list of Bowie's 50 greatest songs, writing, "The title track of his eeriest album remains mysterious, creepy and haunting 50 years on."